Omega Railmaster: A Collector’s Guide

 In the year 1957, Omega sought to release a trilogy of technical watches to match the current trend and need in the market for niche watches.
-Thus, Omega released the CK 2913, CK 2914, and CK 2915 or what are commonly known as the Seamaster, the Railmaster, and the Speedmaster.
+Thus, Omega released the CK 2913, CK 2914, and CK 2915 or what is commonly known as the Seamaster 300, the Railmaster, and the Speedmaster.

 Below is the Mk 1 version of the CK 2914

 Magnetic fields are one of the major causes of inaccuracy in watches and these days they are everywhere.
 Due to the two delicate springs inside mechanical watches – one so thin it is actually called a ‘hairspring ‘- magnetism has been a significant problem throughout most of watchmaking history because it can cause havoc with the timing of a watch.
 Watches are particularly vulnerable when worn by people who do a lot of travelling or work in certain areas such as the medical or scientific professions for instance.

 World War II led to the development of an accurate navigator’s chronometer to complement the bubble sextant for airborne navigation.

 On board radar disturbed the accuracy of the issued chronometers the Mk VII and the Mk VIII.

 The result was the legendary IWC Mk 11 (6B/346) watch which was not available until 1949.